Insight for an Uncertain World

 The Aviation Safety Monitor summarizes output from Risk Tracker, the Robust Analytics in-time terminal airspace hazard and safety metrics monitoring system.

-We measure safety margins by estimating the frequency, duration, and severity of buffer encroachments.
+First, a refresher on how we measure safety margins.
+The Aviation Safety Monitor measures safety margins by estimating the frequency, duration, and severity of buffer encroachments.
 A buffer encroachment occurs when an aircraft pair is predicted to be closer than the minimum separation standard – both lateral and vertical – for that airspace.
 The encroachment algorithms account for aircraft type (heavy and other aircraft), airspace rules, horizontal distance between successive aircraft, and vertical separation.
-FAA has defined minimum separation standards when aircraft are under Instrument Flight Rules (IFR).
-In this research, the buffer encroachments use those separation standards as a baseline to define the adequate safety margin levels.
+The FAA has defined minimum separation standards when aircraft are under Instrument Flight Rules (IFR).
+In this research, the buffer encroachment algorithms use the separation standards as a baseline to define the adequate safety margin levels.

 The buffer encroachment algorithms do not identify loss of separation events.
 Instead, they evaluate what would occur if aircraft continued on their current speed and heading.
 Avoidance of a loss of separation when a buffer encroachment occurs requires action by flight crews and controllers.
 In many cases, these actions call for the aircraft to follow well-defined procedures accurately and in a timely fashion.
 In that sense, when the algorithm identifies a buffer encroachment it highlights a situation in which pilots and controllers must operate with a shared awareness of what all aircraft in the airspace will be doing.
 It is with this understanding that we interpret buffer encroachments as a measure of safety margins in the airspace.